 Though MPMs have been applied in mine production scheduling, little work has been done in terms of oil sands mine planning, which has a challenging scenario when it comes to waste management.
 It is our objective to develop an MILP model that simultaneously schedules for production material, dyke material and backfilling material in an integrated oil sands mine planning (IOSMP) framework.
+The MILP formulation maximizes the NPV of the operation, minimizes the dyke construction cost and maximizes the backfilling revenue through the cash flow from mining the production and dyke construction material, and backfilling the in-pit mined areas respectively.
+The production material cash flow is controlled by the revenue from mining ore and the cost of mining ore and waste.
+The dyke construction material cash flow is controlled by the extra cost of mining dyke material and sending it to the required destination.
+The in-pit backfilling cash flow is controlled by a pseudo revenue generated by backfilling the in-pit mined areas.
+This pseudo revenue is the savings generated from in-pit backfilling as compared to ex-pit waste management.
 Snowden's Evaluator software (Snowden Mining Industry Consultants, 2013) was chosen as the modeling platform for this research.
+Evaluator can be used for a wide range of mining scenarios with a user friendly graphical modeling interface that allows for great flexibility.
+It allows for material flow to be modeled for multiple sources, destinations and materials types while applying the required material stream flow constraints necessary to describe complex problems.
 Evaluator uses an optimization solver known as Gurobi (Gurobi Optimization, 2013) which is developed based on branch and cut optimization algorithm.

 The rest of the paper is organized as follows.
-Section 2 defines the IOSMP problem, whilst section 3 summarizes the literature on the application of mathematical programming models to the long term production planning problem.
+Section 2 outlines the general process of oil sands mining and material classification system used.
+Section 3 defines the IOSMP problem, while section 4 summarizes the literature on the application of mathematical programming models to the long term production planning problem.
 This is followed by a section on the application of MILP model for IOSMP problem.
-Section 5 outlines the concepts used in modeling the IOSMP problem and a case study presented in section 6.
-The paper concludes in section 7.
+Section 6 outlines the concepts used in modeling the IOSMP problem and a case study presented in section 7.
+The paper concludes in section 8.